ThomasWilkinson28/ThomasWilkinson28/README.md

 ### Hi there, I'm Thomas Wilkinson

-Education: Third-year studying Mechatronics and Robotics Engineering at Queen's University.
+🎓 Third-year studying Mechatronics and Robotics Engineering at Queen's University

-Resume:
+📄 Have a look at my resume to learn more about my experiences

-Email: 20tpw1@queensu.ca
+📧 I can be reached at 20tpw1@queensu.ca

 I enjoy applying and fortifying the knowledge I learn through various projects.
 Some examples of projects I have worked on are: